srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

     ./pySim-read.py -p0

-You can find more information on this in `this guide <https://gist.github.com/mrlnc/01d6300f1904f154d969ff205136b753>`_, written by Merlin Chlosta.
+More information on pySim and SUCI concealment can be found in `this guide <https://gist.github.com/mrlnc/01d6300f1904f154d969ff205136b753>`_, written by Merlin Chlosta.

 Open5GS